darkmesh-b/dbench/README.md

 2. Deploy Dbench using: `kubectl apply -f dbench-statefulset.yaml`
 3. Once deployed, the Dbench Job will run a daemon of fio, thus creating a set of worker nodes.
 NOTE: pods must have routable networking
 4. Run a FIO server to run jobs on the worker nodes, see notes below
-5. Once the tests are finished, clean up using: `kubectl delete -f dbench-statefulset.yaml` and delete the volumes 'k get pvc | awk '/dbench/{print $1'} | xargs -I {} kubectl delete pvc {}' that should deprovision the persistent disk and delete it to minimize storage billing.
+5. Once the tests are finished, clean up using: `kubectl delete -f dbench-statefulset.yaml` and delete the volumes `k get pvc | awk '/dbench/{print $1}' | xargs -I {} kubectl delete pvc {}` that should deprovision the persistent disk and delete it to minimize storage billing.

 ## Notes / Troubleshooting

-# FIO SERVER
+### FIO SERVER

 1. Download an Ubuntu image.
 2. Install requirements: `sudo apt install gcc make zlib1g-dev`